pebblecode/pebblecode.github.io/_posts/2016-04-03-leicester-city-victory-for-tinkerers.md

 As you will no doubt have heard - even if you’re not a football fan - Leicester City are now only a few games away from probably the [most unlikely football league title win ever](http://www.theguardian.com/football/2016/mar/13/gary-lineker-leicester-city-premier-league-title).
 As a Tottenham Hotspur fan, I’m still clinging onto some hope that Spurs can catch them.
 If we can’t though, I won’t feel too bad losing out to Leicester.
-After all, a victory for them would be a victory for us tinkerers everywhere...
+After all, a victory for them would be a victory for us hackers and tinkerers everywhere...

 ## Hackers and tinkerers